mrd9483/heart_management/index.md

 - 1 teaspoon honey (optional)
 - Dash of cinnamon

-*Instructions:* Combine oats, almond milk, and chia seeds in a jar.
+*How to make it:* Mix oats, almond milk, and chia seeds in a jar.
 Refrigerate overnight.
-In the morning, top with berries, honey if desired, and cinnamon.
+In the morning, top with berries, honey if you'd like, and cinnamon.

-*Heart benefits:* High in soluble fiber, which helps lower cholesterol.
-Berries provide antioxidants that support heart health.
+*Heart goodness:* High in soluble fiber to help lower cholesterol.
+Berries add antioxidants that support heart health.

 **Veggie Egg White Scramble**
 - 3 egg whites